-Cliftonville reached the zenith of its popularity between 1890 and 1905, although surprisingly the map of 1899 confirms that what is now the Clifftop_Conservation Area had still only been partially developed.
+Cliftonville reached the zenith of its popularity between 1890 and 1905, although surprisingly the map of 1899 confirms that what is now the proposed Cliftonville Cliff Top_Conservation Area had still only been partially developed.
 The Clifton Baths an adjoining Artillery Hall are still evident, with an open space between them and the Queens Highcliffe Hotel which was located to the north of Queen's Parade.
-At this point the Oval appears to be called an 'Esplanade' and its shape reflects the earlier cricket field, which was converted into an amphitheatre in 1897.
-This amphitheatre was to become an important centre for open-air concerts and other events.
+At this point the cricket field appears to be called an 'Esplanade' and its shape reflects the earlier cricket field, which was converted into an amphitheatre in 1897.
+This amphitheatre (called the Oval) was to become an important centre for open-air concerts and other events.